 The approach taken when setting up a CopyStorm/SQL Server database may go a long way in reducing long-term ownership costs.
+There are two primary recommendations that should be followed when configuring a CopyStorm/SQL Server database.

 The most common “mistake” made when setting up a SQL/Server database for CopyStorm is to use a Domain User along with a user specific schema for storing Salesforce data.
 For example,